Nitron/gitlab-packer/README.rst

 gitlab-packer
 =============

-Build GitLab images/snapshots for VMWare and Digital Ocean
+Packer configurations for installing GitLab 6.0 on VMWare and Digital Ocean.

+Inspired by/based on `crashsystems' gitlab-docker<https://github.com/crashsystems/gitlab-docker>`_.

 Usage
 =====